lsa-pucrs/Player-Stage-Manual/docs/WORLDFILES.md

 > playerv --ranger:0  &
 ```

-This will start player in the background, then start a "remote control".
+This will start player in the background, then start a "remote control"
+(also in the background).
+You may need to move the playerv window out of
+the way to see the Stage window.

 See [the playerv
 documentation](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__util__playerv.html)
-for details.
-For now, the "remote control" just makes the ranger sensor
+for details on playerv.
+For now, the "remote control" just makes the
-cones appear.
+	ranger sensor cones appear.

 <!---
 If you hilight the PlayerViewer window, and select the Devices/position2d:0